Research - Laboratory/Non-Laboratory, Staff/Administrative

 Ensure compliance with institutional, state and federal regulatory policies and procedures as well as internal data privacy and security policies.

 Conduct thorough and critical reviews of relevant literature.

 Assist with writing grant proposals and managing grant reports.

 Prepare human subjects protocols and amendments for IRB.

-Excellent written and verbal communication skills, and the ability to present research concepts in a simple and straightforward way for non-technical audiences required.
+Excellent written and verbal communication skills, and the ability to present research concepts in a simple and straightforward way for non-technical audiences.

-Strong project management skills with exceptional attention to detail required.
+Strong project management skills with exceptional attention to detail.

-Ability to work both independently, in a self-directed manner, and as a team member required.
+Work both independently, in a self-directed manner, and as a team member.

-Knowledge and understanding of energy and environmental policy topics strongly preferred.
+Knowledge and understanding of energy and environmental policy topics strongly.

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.